 If possible, stay in the Old Town area as this is very centrally located near restaurants, train stations, and sights.
 However, note that the convenience of location will come at a cost.
 Finding affordable places to stay in Zurich may be a challenge.
 If expense becomes an issue, plan to leverage the tram system to enable you to make the most of your time.

-Climb the Grossmunster church.
-It costs 2 Swiss franc for students and is a quick but nice climb and view of the city
+Climb the Grossmunster church located in Old Town.
+It costs 2 Swiss franc for students and is a quick climb with a nice view of the city

-One of the most expensive shopping streets in the worl.
+One of the most expensive shopping streets in the world

 Cute little square that has a nice view over the river.
 Nice to just do a quick stroll through

-Läderach – Get some Swiss chocolate! (there’s one of these on Bahnhofstrasse).
+Swiss Chocolate shop (there’s one of these on Bahnhofstrasse).